webclinic017/StockScrap/README.md

 ```python
 Intrinsic.intrinsic(ticker, DB_PATH, estimated_yrs = 4, expected_rate_return = 0.1, perpetual_growth = 0.025, margin_safety = 0.5, download = True)
 ```
 > *Get intrinsic value of stock using Discounted Cash Flow Model.
-Required downloading of stock data using Downloader class before using.*
+Required downloading of stock data using Downloader class before using.
+Currently does not work for bank stocks.*
 - Arguments are:
   - ticker : *str*
     - Specifies which ticker to extract. **(Required)**